 Raytek’s been dabbling with the idea of buying vineyard land in the ridges of the Sonoma coast.
 Now, he’s wondering if there might be something around Santa Cruz.

-This article first appeared in W&S April 2015.
+This story was featured in W&S April 2015.